Practice exam questions

 A suite of reports enables teachers to review the answers students are writing to questions and also assess how well they are interpreting and applying the mark scheme.
 Discover if students need more practice with particular command words such as, “justify” or “level of response” type questions, or whether they are struggling to answer fully the questions worth higher marks.

 Using the reports it is easy to see which questions students need the most help with.
-Every question has a unique number with an option to navigate immediately to a particular question.

-If a possible answer wasn’t used, does that mean that it wasn’t taught?
-Does it mean that the students didn’t remember that as a possibility?
+A student responses report allows the teacher to look at the answers students give to a question.
+More interestingly, it also shows from all the possible answers that can gain credit, which ones the students did or didn't use.
+If a possible answer wasn't used, does that mean that it wasn't taught?
+Does it mean that the students didn't remember that as a possibility?
 Or simply that the students chose other answers instead?
 Taking a deeper look at the analysis of the collective responses and application of the mark scheme is extremely powerful for teachers, and is unique to Smart Revise.